This black female entrepreneur is rebuilding D.C. with foreign dollars—and a dream

 “We’re not a manufacturing city.
 We’re not a place where we can easily absorb a non-educated labor population.
 We struggle with that, and so we have to bring retail, and we have to bring the jobs into those neighborhoods,” she says.

-Preserving EB-5
+Preserving the EB-5 program

-EB5 Capital is now worth $500 million and has 35 employees with 12 nationalities who speak 16 different languages, and have visited more than 90 countries looking for investors.
+EB5 Capital is now worth $500 million and has 35 employees with 12 nationalities who speak 16 different languages, and have visited more than 90 countries.
 The company’s portfolio also expands to cities like L.A., New York, and Nashville.

 Brunner and her firm have an unblemished history with the USCIS, but the EB-5 program in recent years has come under increased scrutiny.
 “I think our company has used the program effectively and in a way that creates a cascade of benefits for their respective cities, including new jobs, new housing, and new business opportunities,” she says.